Zayne Anderson

-Zayne Anderson (born January 3, 1997) is an American football defensive back for the Buffalo Bills of the National Football League (NFL).
-He played college football at BYU, and signed with the Kansas City Chiefs as an undrafted free agent in 2021.
+Zayne Anderson (born January 3, 1997) is an American professional football safety for the Green Bay Packers of the National Football League (NFL).
+He played college football for the BYU Cougars, and signed with the Kansas City Chiefs as an undrafted free agent in 2021.

 College career

 Anderson played in 50 games at BYU despite redshirting with injuries for 2 seasons, compiling 162 career tackles (105 solo).
 Anderson has size and speed to play and played a number of positions and has been compared to former BYU star and Kansas City Chief Daniel Sorensen.

 Professional career

 Kansas City Chiefs

-Anderson was signed as an undrafted free agent by the Kansas City Chiefs after going unselected in the 2021 NFL Draft.
-After being released with final cuts on August 31, 2021 Anderson was signed to the teams practice squad.
+Anderson was signed as an undrafted free agent by the Kansas City Chiefs after going unselected in the 2021 NFL draft.
+After being released with final cuts on August 31, 2021, Anderson was signed to the team's practice squad.
 Anderson was promoted to the active roster on December 14, 2021.

 On August 30, 2022, Anderson was waived by the Chiefs and signed to the practice squad the next day.
 Anderson became a Super Bowl champion when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.